The best video editing software

 Reasons to avoid

-✅ You want simple video editing tools for non-professional work: Adobe Elements is perfect for those with no experience of video editing who want to start experimenting.
+✅ You want simple, guides editing tools for non-professional work: Adobe Elements is perfect for those with no experience of video editing who want to start experimenting.

-❌ You want precise fine-tuning: Elements is quite limited compared to its professional sibling.
+❌ You want precise fine-tuning: Elements is quite limited compared to its professional sibling, and doesn't support 8K, 360 VR, 3D or multicam editing.

 Premiere Elements is a (very) stripped down version of Adobe's professional video editing software Premiere Pro.
-We think it's the best video editing software for beginners because it's simple to use and offers to guide your hand while still providing enough features to experiment with.
+For beginners, I think it's the best video editor for PC and Mac alike, because it's simple to use and offers to guide your hand while still providing enough features to experiment with.

-Versatility: We think Premiere Elements is suitable as beginner video editing software rather than for professionals or anyone who needs a high degree of fine tuning.
+Versatility: Having used the latest version, I think Premiere Elements is suitable as beginner video editing software rather than for professionals or anyone who needs a high degree of fine tuning.
 It has enough flexibility for hobbyists, for whom programs like Premiere Pro and DaVinci Resolve will be unnecessarily complex.

-Usability: While the options we've listed so far can present an intimidating learning curve for beginners, we found Premiere Elements to be perhaps as clear and simple as a desktop video editing program can be while still including enough features to be interesting.
-We found it possible to develop a fast workflow by using features like its smart search functionality, video stabilisation options, and automated functions like motion tracking and smart toning.
+Usability: While the options I've listed so far can present an intimidating learning curve for beginners, Premiere Elements is perhaps as clear and simple as a desktop video editing program can be while still including enough features to be interesting.
+In our review, we found it possible to develop a fast workflow by using features like its smart search functionality, video stabilisation options, and automated functions like motion tracking and smart toning.
 And if you don't know what any of that means, don't worry.
 The set-up wizard and general interface are geared towards beginners, making it easy to start with the basics (such as importing and trimming clips) and then work your way up as you gain confidence.
-The software helps you learn through 'guided edits', which take you step by step through various tasks.
+The software helps you learn through 'guided edits', which take you step by step through tasks.

-Pricing: Although it's made by Adobe, Premiere Elements is not part of a Creative Cloud subscription but is available for a fairly affordable one-off fee.
-There's also a 30-day free trial so you can test the interface our for yourself before you commit.
+Pricing: Although it's made by Adobe, Premiere Elements is not part of a Creative Cloud subscription but is available for an affordable one-off fee.
+There's also a 30-day free trial.

 Read more: Premiere Elements review.